Statistics and the truth

 It’s easy to think that way, but statistics don’t mean the world.
 Think a little bit further.
 Maybe there is a direct connection between the colour of the car and the amount of accidents, but maybe not.

-Perhaps aggresive young drivers have a preference for black cars.
+Perhaps aggressive young drivers have a preference for black cars.

 Well, if that’s the true reason, you can buy a black car without having to worry about an increased risk of a crash.

-People are tempted to put a direct connection between statistic and reality, but you should look a little bit further.
+People are tempted to put a direct connection between statistics and reality, but you should look a little bit further.

 How about the following: